 Furniture Making Courses

-Welcome to Philadelphia Furniture Workshop, a full service teaching studio for those interested in woodworking.
+Welcome to Philadelphia Furniture Workshop, a tax exempt, nonprofit, full service teaching studio for those interested in woodworking.
 PFW's goal is to provide a broad range of hands-on classes for woodworkers of all levels, including beginners.
 Throughout the year, furniture making courses are offered on weekends and in the evenings.
 In the summer, PFW offers week-long project based courses targeted to differing skill levels at our woodworking school.
 Come work in one of the finest shops while learning both beginning and advanced skills.

 Current woodworking instruction tends to primarily focus on either machine work or hand work, and many woodworkers tend to embrace either one or the other at the beginning.
 This singular approach can limit the scope of one’s work, and one might never develop his full creative potential.
 Here at PFW our goal is to open doors for our students, not close them.
 We believe that the most enjoyable and successful woodworking is achieved by striking a balance.
 We teach the use of machinery and power tools for the preparatory and mechanical aspects of a project in order to achieve the best results in a safe and efficient manner, and then turn to hand tools and other traditional techniques.
 It is these hand tool methods that permit the distinctive details and refinements which will elevate your project from the common to the outstanding.